The Rail Factor

 With the arrival of monstrous machinery which is being used to cut through the heart of Pir Panchal Mountains to make a tunnel for laying rail tracks, came new roads, jobs and business opportunities; a welcome change for the area which was never on the government’s radar for development.

 However, the boom in construction is depriving these places of the scenic beauty of nature which will gradually alter the ecology.
-For example, considerable land has been lost to construction in Banihal area which earlier had lush green meadows and rich vegetation.
+For example, considerable land has been lost to construction in the Banihal area which earlier had lush green meadows and rich vegetation.
 This has dealt a huge blow to the biodiversity and landscape of the area.

 “For the last 4-5 years, the toxic water has made its way into Nalah Bislari.
-It is only now that the harm done to the stream has grabbed attention of the construction agency.
+It is only now that the harm done to the stream has grabbed the attention of the construction agency.
 This project has, however, managed to bring in jobs for the locals who have been employed in the construction work alongside the skilled and unskilled labor force from outside the state,” says Nisar Ahmad, a driver, who works with HCC.

 The construction boom also led to the displacement of people, mostly farmers, whose land was bought by the government to make way for the railway network.
 The dry and wet land owned by the residents was brought at ‘reasonable’ rates.
 However, the government has not offered help to the residents in buying new farmable land in the adjoining areas.